top of page

 About Dental Insurance

 We accept and will file claims on your behalf for any PPO plan.
-If you have an HMO (which are extremely uncommon in dentistry), those plans can only be used at a contracted clinic, but we have many patients who are given HMO's but choose our office for the level of care and service we are proud to provide.
+If you have an HMO (which are extremely uncommon in dentistry), those plans can only be applied at a contracted clinic, but we have many patients who are given HMO's by an employer but choose our office for the quality of care, customer service, preventive philosophy, and ethics we provide.

-If you have any questions about your insurance, we are happy to try and help.
+If you have any questions about your insurance, we are happy to offer assistance, but we encourage you to read below for the reality of dental insurance.

 INTRODUCTION

-The world of dental insurance can be dizzyingly complicated, even to those who deal with it daily.
-I hope this page helps clarify things and dispell myths.
-You can find definitions of basic insurance terms at the bottom of this page.
+The world of dental insurance can feel deliberately complicated, even to those who deal with it daily.
+We created this page in an attempt to add some clarity and dispel myths.
+You can find definitions of basic insurance terms below.

-Without exception, insurance will never pay over the yearly "maximum".
-Dental insurance "maximums" were typically $1000 per year in early 1970's, when cleanings were $6.
+Insurance will never pay over the yearly "maximum".
+"Maximums" were typically $1000 per year in early 1970's, when cleanings were $6.
 Most plans today still have maximums of $1000-$2000.
-Maximums should be $8000-$9000 in 2024 per inflation.
-Every January, dentists see insured patients utilize their entire maximum on treatment for one tooth, and thus they are 100% uninsured for the remainder of the year.
-And keep in mind, usually everything paid by insurace comes out of the maximum, so after preventive care, a $1000 may only leave you with $600 per year for everything else.
+Maximums should be $9000+ per inflation.
+Every January, we see insured patients utilize their yearly maximum on treatment for one tooth, and thus they are uninsured for the remainder of the year.
+And keep in mind, usually anything paid by insurance comes out of the maximum, so after yearly preventive care, a $1000 may only leave you with $600.

 FAQ's